Red Hawks on a roll; CVCC baseball team wins four conference series in a row

-The Catawba Valley Community College baseball team won its fourth-straight conference weekend series, defeating Wake Tech in two of three contests play at Ting Park in Holly Springs on Friday and Saturday.
+The Catawba Valley Community College baseball team won its fourth-straight conference weekend series, defeating Wake Tech in two of three contests played at Ting Park in Holly Springs on Friday and Saturday.

 The Red Hawks’ record now stands at 26-20 overall and 18-9 in Region 10 play.